AhmadRFC/process-scheduling-solver/README.md

 # Usage

 To use this program, you need to provide a text file containing the details of the processes you want to schedule.
 While on selecting the file UI you will be given an example of how the text file should be formatted.

-# Contribution

-This project was a collaborative effort between myself and my friends.